Constitution of the United States: Fourth Amendment

 The Fourth Amendment protects people against unreasonable searches and seizures of either self or property by government officials.
 A search can mean everything from a frisking by a police officer or to a demand for a blood test to a search of an individual's home or car.
 A seizure occurs when the government takes control of an individual or something in the possession of the individual.
 Items that are seized often are used as evidence when the individual is charged with a crime.
 It also imposes certain limitations on police investigating a crime and prevents the use of illegally obtained evidence at trial.

 Fifth Amendment

-The Fifth Amendment establishes the requirement that a trial for a major crime may commence only after an indictment has been handed down by a grand jury; protects individuals from double jeopardy; prohibits punishment without due process of law; and provides that an accused person may not be compelled to reveal to the police, prosecutor, judge, or jury any information that might incriminate or be used against him or her in a court of law.
+The Fifth Amendment establishes the requirement that a trial for a major crime may commence only after an indictment has been handed down by a grand jury; protects individuals from double jeopardy; prohibits punishment without due process of law; and provides that an accused person may not be compelled to reveal to the police, prosecutor, judge, or jury any information that might incriminate or be used against themself in a court of law.
 Additionally, the Fifth Amendment also prohibits government from taking private property for public use without "just compensation", the basis of eminent domain in the United States.